glenmurphy/dcsbot/README.md

 Discord server monitoring bot for [Digital Combat Simulator](https://digitalcombatsimulator.com/)

+Contact [glen@glenmurphy.com](mailto:glen@glenmurphy.com) if you want to use this on your Discord server

 ## Discord Usage

 If you a channel manager on a server with dcsbot, you can use the following commands: